seek-oss/braid-design-system/.changeset/pink-jokes-talk.md

 'braid-design-system': patch
 ---

-Drop lodash usage to decrease bundle size
+Drop lodash usage to decrease bundle size.

-Affected components:
+This directly affects `MonthPicker` and any components using the `data` prop:

 - All field components
+- OverflowMenu
-- All Menu components
+- MenuRenderer
 - Button